Bubbajono/Alfven-Wave-Modes/README.md

 # Alfven-Wave-Modes

 The goal of this project was to demonstrate that a new cylindrical coordinate approach is justified for the simulation of Alfven wave modes in a tokamak plasma.
-In order to approach the prob- lem, the linear force operator was shown to follow from the equations of ideal MHD.
+In order to approach the problem, the linear force operator was shown to follow from the equations of ideal MHD.
 It was then shown that the linear force operator could be solved via a finite difference approximation in which the expression is considered as a sequence of computational matrix operations.
 By calling a library into the Python programming language, the ‘discretised’ expression could then